 She never did.

 The sight of a teenage boy holding a baby (who had begun to whimper soon after being placed in Charles' arms) drew the attention of three young women from Dorchester.
-After hearing Spataro’s story, they suggested he turn the baby over to the police.
-All five of them (Charles, the baby, and the three Dot girls) were driven to the old Joy Street station for questioning.
-The black-haired, blue-eyed, eleven-pound boy was then taken to Boston City Hospital, where he was examined and found to be in perfect health.
-His age was estimated by doctors to be between two and five weeks old.
+After hearing Spataro’s story, one of them flagged down a police car.
+All five of them (Charles, the baby, and the three Dot girls) were then driven to the old Joy Street station for questioning.
+Charles described the woman as being in her mid-twenties and dressed in a grey suit with grey shoes.
+He was later photographed with the two dollars she had given him.

 One of many August 1945 articles on the abandoned baby

 During a week in which the most deadly and costly war in American history had finally ended, the story of the abandoned baby made the front page of several Boston papers.
 “Deserts Baby on Boston Common” blared the August 16th Boston Post, just below its headline about Japan’s surrender.
 The timing of the baby’s abandonment was not lost on war-weary Americans, and several papers took to calling the boy “Little Mr. Victory” a nickname which endeared him to the hearts of Bostonians.
 Over the next two weeks, local papers would provide their readers with frequent updates on his health.
 They also reported on a number of couples who said they wanted to adopt him.

-Things were looking up again on August 27th when a police spokesman claimed they were “convinced they know the name of the mother.”
-Their hope was based on information given to them by another woman who had given birth in June at Boston City.
-She claimed to recognized the baby from his photograph and the missing mother from her description in the paper.
-Her recollection was the woman had said her husband was a G.I. who had been killed in Europe.
-That lead led police to Long Island, where a pregnant woman had recently been reported missing.
-They were expecting a picture to arrive any day, courtesy of the missing woman's father.
+On August 27th a police spokesman claimed they were “convinced they know the name of the mother.”
+A woman who had recently given birth at Boston City Hospital had come forward, saying she recognized the baby from his photograph and the missing mother from her description in the paper.
+She also recalled the woman had said her husband was a G.I. who had been killed in Europe.
+Boston was abuzz with hope as police reported a pregnant Long Island woman had recently been reported missing.
+A picture from the missing woman's father was due to arrive any day.

 Another lead... another disappointment